 - You can provide environmental inputs into the system as a whole, simulating how it reacts as if it were operating.

-- Note that this does not require a different 1D systems model.
-This is created directly from the systems model mentioned earlier.
+- Note that this does not require a different 1D system model.
+This is created directly from the system model mentioned earlier.

 These capabilities allow you to virtually prototype an entire system early on and throughout the development cycle.

-So, you can model the software and hardware side of your smart, connected product with Integrity Modeler.
+So, you can model both the software and the hardware aspects of your smart, connected product with Integrity Modeler.

 Running the System Simulation with SySim